iterorganization/IMAS-Python/docs/source/courses/advanced/metadata.rst

     <https://pint.readthedocs.io/en/stable/getting/index.html>`_.

 The Data Dictionary specifies the units of stored quantities.
-This metadata is accessible in imas-python via :py:attr:`metadata.units
+This metadata is accessible in IMAS-Python via :py:attr:`metadata.units
 <imas.ids_metadata.IDSMetadata.units>`.
 In most cases, these units are in a format
 that ``pint`` can understand (for example ``T``, ``Wb``, ``m^-3``, ``m.s^-1``).